Is the School of Pharmacy on the Chapman University Campus in Orange, CA?

 I already have a bachelor's degree.
 Do I still need to complete all the prerequisites?

-Yes, all applicants regardless of degree or major must complete all of the pre-pharmacy required courses before they enter the PharmD program.
+Yes, all applicants regardless of degree or major must complete all of the pre-pharmacy required courses before they enter the PharmD program, as well as take and get a sufficient score on the PCAT exam.

-Where do I take the pre-pharmacy courses?
+Where do I take the pre-requisite courses?
 How do I know if my classes have met your pre-pharmacy requirements?

-You may take your pre-pharmacy courses at any accredited institution in the United States, except vocational or technical schools.
-All pre-pharmacy coursework must be completed for a letter grade.
-The course descriptions must meet CUSP transfer requirements.
-You may contact the CUSP Office of Student and Academic Affairs if you have questions.
+You may take your pre-requisite courses at any accredited institution in the United States, except vocational or technical schools.
+All pre-pharmacy coursework must be completed for a letter grade, and a course grade of C (3.0) or better is required for the course to fulfill a pre-requisite requirement.
+You may contact the CUSP Office of Student and Academic Affairs if you have questions or you would like us to review your transcripts for you.

 Can I meet with a counselor to go over my transcripts and application?